A Moon for the Misbegotten: Productions

 A Moon for the Misbegotten was produced by the Theatre Guild, which had produced many of O'Neill's, plays including Strange Interlude in 1928, The Iceman Cometh in 1946, and this play, the last.
 Because O'Neill was "unhappy with progress in rehearsals, ... [he] demanded out-of-town tryouts in a series of Midwestern cities."
 The play had its world premiere at the Hartman Theatre in Columbus, Ohio, in 1947.

 The play has been produced five times on Broadway.
 The original production opened on May 2, 1957, at the now-demolished Bijou Theatre, where it ran for 68 performances.
 Directed by Carmen Capalbo, the cast included Cyril Cusack, Franchot Tone, and Wendy Hiller.
 Scenic design was by William Pitkin, Lighting Design by Lee Watson, and Costume Design by Ruth Morley.
 Wendy Hiller was nominated for the Tony Award, Actress in a Play.

 The play was presented Off-Broadway by Circle in the Square Theatre, opening on June 12, 1968.
 Directed by Theodore Mann, the cast featured Salome Jens as Josie, Mitchell Ryan as James Tyrone, Jr., Garry Mitchell as T. Stedman Harder, W. B. Brydon as Phil and Jack Kehoe as Mike.

 Its June 20-July 8, 1973 revival production at the Academy Playhouse in Lake Forest, Illinois went on to four previews with the first Broadway staging also directed by José Quintero opening on December 29, 1973, at the Morosco Theatre, where it ran for 313 performances.
+It also played at the Pasadena Playhouse in Pasadena, California, the State Theater of California.
 Both productions included Colleen Dewhurst who won a Tony Award, Jason Robards, and Ed Flanders a Tony Award recipient as well.
 The cast again resurrected their roles in a Quintero-directed production for television, broadcast by ABC on May 27, 1975.
 One of their affiliates in the state of Florida pre-empted the film controversially because it contained adult language.
 It garnered five Emmy Award nominations, including Outstanding Special—Drama or Comedy, with Ed Flanders also winning the award for Outstanding Single Performance by a Supporting Actor in a Comedy or Drama Special.